 It is described how the data can be loaded.
 (Special software required?
 Data loader/importer functions available for common programming languages?
 In case of API access to the data, are there any limitations of the APIs in terms of response time or size of data packages the API endpoints are expected to return?
 How is the release of a new API version handled?
 If the APIs are used directly in the tests, will a new release maintain backwards compatibility?
 This information ensures that the tests will not break.)

-It is explained how missing or incomplete data have been treated if the case.
-(Are there any gaps or redundancies, if the submitter provides time series patient or clinical data - in the sense of data with a unique identifier collected over certain time intervals, not continuous EKGs data type?
-Are imputations or projections of the data available?)

 Can the submitter help to record more data, in principle?
 Are the data comparable to other similar data sets?
-Do the data conform to any standards for health data?
 What are the submitter’s data handling procedures and data governance processes?
 How does the submitter handle data versioning?
 What is the frequency of data updates, if applicable to the particular use case?

 Data handling